vectordotdev/vector/docs/DEVELOPING.md

 # Format your code before pushing!
 make fmt
 cargo fmt
+# Build component documentation for the website
+cargo vdev build component-docs
 ```

 If you run `make` you'll see a full list of all our tasks.
 Some of these will start Docker containers, sign commits, or even make releases.
 These are not common development commands and your mileage may vary.